Renewing a Driver’s License or Identification Card

 A credential issued to foreign nationals with temporary status expires on the end date of their lawful stay in the United States.

-Customers with a commercial driver’s license, chauffeur’s license or a public passenger chauffeur’s license must visit a BMV branch to renew their driver’s license.
+Customers with a commercial driver’s license or a For-Hire endorsement must visit a BMV branch to renew their driver’s license.

 If you are under the age of 75, you can renew your driver's license online if you meet the requirements listed below.
 You will need to provide your name, date of birth, residential address, and Social Security number in order to renew or replace your driver's license or identification card online.